marcyves/ZOGG/README.md

 ## To do

-- create the todo
-- cleanup the mess
+### Future
+- Allow peer evaluation inside a team of students
+- Allow peer evaluation from other teams/students

 ### General
 - Review CSS for Responsive Design